NathanDWalsh/els/README.md

 file configuration scheme where all sources, targets and transformations are defined.
-Another example is a multiple-level configuration scheme with multiple files and directories relying on configuration inheritance.
-Eel does not favour nor enforce any particular configuration scheme, instead it is up to the user to decide how to use the components available.
+Another example is a multiple-level configuration scheme with multiple files and directories relying on configuration inheritance. els does not favour nor enforce any particular configuration scheme, instead it is up to the user to decide how to use the components available.

 With the aid of a series of examples, each component is explained in the sections below.
 The components are not introduced in any logical order, instead favouring an order that fits with the examples.
-The examples are used to demonstrate the flexible design of the eel system and are not demonstrating recommended uses.
+The examples are used to demonstrate the flexible design of the els system and are not demonstrating recommended uses.

 ### Source File Node

-Data files (csv, Excel) are interpreted by eel as source file nodes, allowing for the addition and removal of data files to a pipeline's sources with simple file operations (copy, delete).
+Data files (csv, Excel) are interpreted by els as source file nodes, allowing for the addition and removal of data files to a pipeline's sources with simple file operations (copy, delete).
 This can be useful for small projects with local datasets, or prototyping larger projects